arshiacont/antescofo-sublime-package/README.md

 ## Usage

-- CTRL+P without text selection will evaluate the line in Antescofo (will send OSC message to Antescofo with 'livecode' prepend)
+- CTRL+p without text selection will evaluate the line in Antescofo (will send OSC message to Antescofo with 'livecode' prepend)
-- CTRL+P with text selection will do the above on the entire selected text.
+- CTRL+p with text selection will do the above on the entire selected text.
 - CTRL+s : to 'start' Antescofo
 - CTRL+c : to 'stop' Antescofo